 It’s been a hot minute since I last posted a workout and now’s the moment to promise to myself that I’ll get it together and post workouts regularly, ideally on a weekly basis.

-To try and make up for the absence, I present to you a true killer full-body workout.
+To try and make up for the absence, I present to you a true killer one-dumbbell workout targeting your whole body.